Financial Policies» email this

 Policies

-WITHDRAWING AFTER THE FIRST FIVE DAYS FOLLOWING THE FIRST CLASS
+WITHDRAWING AFTER THE FIRST SEVEN DAYS FOLLOWING THE FIRST CLASS

-2. If you withdraw from your course after midnight of the fifth scheduled class session, the School will calculate the amount you owe for the time you attended according to the following formula: The amount you owe shall be determined on a pro rata basis depending on how many clock or credit hours remain at the time you withdrew from the course.
-After we compute the amount you owe for the time you attended, we will also keep your registration fee (not to exceed $75.00) and the cost of any equipment or supplies that you received which you do not return in unused condition within 30 days of your withdrawal, as well as any fees.
-For a list of these costs, see the list on the front of the Enrollment Agreement and any attachments.
+2. If you withdraw from your course after midnight of the seventh day, the School will calculate the amount you owe for the time you attended according to the following formula below.
+The amount you owe shall be determined on a pro-rate basis depending on clock hours attended and amount paid.
+After we calculate the amount you owe for the time you attended, we will also keep your registration fee, STRF fee and the documented cost of any uniforms, also book & supplies that you received which you do not return in unopened/unused condition within 7-days of your withdrawal.
+For a list of these costs, see the list on the front of the Enrollment Agreement.

 IF THE AMOUNT THAT YOU HAVE PAID IS MORE THAN THE AMOUNT THAT YOU OWE FOR THE TIME YOU ATTENDED, THEN A REFUND WILL BE MADE WITHIN 30 DAYS.
 IF THE AMOUNT THAT YOU OWE IS MORE THAN THE AMOUNT THAT YOU HAVE ALREADY PAID, THEN YOU WILL HAVE TO MAKE ARRANGEMENTS TO PAY IT.